Skip to main content

 Next Topic: Scikit-learn Pipelines and Preprocessing Cheat Sheet

 Raster data analysis involves processing gridded geospatial data representing continuous surfaces or discrete values across space, commonly used for satellite imagery, digital elevation models, and land cover classification.
-Rasterio provides a Pythonic interface built on top of GDAL (Geospatial Data Abstraction Library), the industry-standard C++ library for reading, writing, and transforming raster and vector geospatial formats.
-The key to efficient raster processing lies in understanding how to leverage windowed I/O, affine transformations, and virtual datasets to handle files larger than available memory while maintaining georeferencing accuracy throughout complex workflows.
+Rasterio provides a Pythonic interface built on top of GDAL (Geospatial Data Abstraction Library), the industry-standard C/C++ library for reading, writing, and transforming raster and vector geospatial formats. rioxarray extends Xarray with rasterio capabilities for labeled multi-dimensional raster workflows.
+The key to efficient raster processing lies in understanding windowed I/O, affine transformations, virtual datasets, and cloud-optimized formats — and in GDAL 3.11+ the unified gdal CLI modernizes the toolchain with composable pipelines and consistent subcommands.

 What This Cheat Sheet Covers